 - Use a promo code: Every month there are promo codes available for up to an extra $30 off when you join

-- Nutrisystem at Costco: Did you know you can buy discount $100 Nutrisystem gift cards at Costco for about $75 or less?
+- Nutrisystem at Costco price: Did you know you can buy discount $100 Nutrisystem gift cards at Costco for about $75 or less?
 They are good towards your first order, or a la carte food anytime!

-- Nutrisystem at Walmart: Want to try out Nutrisystem food before joining?
+- Nutrisystem at Walmart cost: Want to try out Nutrisystem food before joining?
 You can buy 5-day kits at Walmart

 - Skip the extras: No need to buy the add-ons at checkout.
 Buy items like protein bars, probiotics, and vitamins in bulk on your own.
 It will save you money and provide the same health benefits